 Sexual lubricants for women are made to reduce friction during sex, making sex more enjoyable.
 You may need to experiment to find the right vaginal lubricant for you, but you'll be pleasantly surprised once you've found your favorite.

 Comfortable vaginal intercourse requires vaginal lubrication.
 In menopause, and even before menopause, many of us can’t count on producing enough lubrication when we need it, so vaginal dryness is a very common complaint.
 Even when we are able to produce enough vaginal wetness, lubricants can make vaginal penetration... well, better.

 There are many formulations of lubricants, designed for different types of sex.
 Finding the right one for your body and sexual preferences may take some experimentation.
 You will want one especially designed for a woman’s body, of course.
 For the vagina, a water-based lube is always a healthy choice.
-Oils and oil-based lubes should never be used as a vaginal lubricant.
+Petroleum-derived oils and oil-based lubes should never be used as a vaginal lubricant.
 They will change the pH of the vagina, encouraging bacterial growth.
 Oils will also break down latex condoms.

 Many water-based lubes contain glycerin, and most of us have no problem using glycerin lubes.
 But if you’re prone to yeast infections, a glycerin-free lube will likely be a better choice for you.